The vineyards of Lucas & Lewellen are located in the three wine growing valleys of Santa Barbara County:

 Los Alamos Valley - moderate climate.

 Stretching for over a mile of Highway 101 frontage just south of the town of Los Alamos, these vineyards are home to over 20 varieties of grapes, representing the principal varieties of the Rhône, Burgundy and Bordeaux regions of France, as well as Italian varieties.
-With some of the vines planted from cuttings brought over from Europe over 25 years ago, these vineyards have long been a favorite source for many of California's most acclaimed wineries.
+With some of the vines planted from cuttings brought over from Europe decades ago, these vineyards have long been a favorite source for many of California's most acclaimed wineries.

 Valley View Vineyard